Ketamine is a medicine used by doctors and vets. Some people use it illegally to get high.

 People who take ketamine can have hallucinations.
 It alters their perception of reality.
 They can see, hear, smell or taste things that don’t exist, or can perceive them differently to how they really are.
 They can also feel detached from their body, known as ‘falling into a K-hole’.

 The drug takes effect within 30 seconds to 20 minutes, depending on how it’s taken.
-Users experience a high about 30 seconds after the drug is injected, 5–10 minutes after it’s snorted, and 20 minutes after it’s swallowed.
+Users experience a high about 30 seconds after the drug is injected, 5 to 10 minutes after it’s snorted, and 20 minutes after it’s swallowed.
 The high can last up to 90 minutes.

 While the high might feel good, there are downsides too.
 While using ketamine, people can have blurred vision, slurred speech, become physically uncoordinated, sweat, have a raised temperature and heart rate, feel nauseous and vomit.